This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 From personal experience, I think you will find trains and subways easier to use especially if this is your first visit to Kyoto.
 However, once to take a bus a couple of times, you will be quite comfortable using it.

-If you like bicycling then, you are for a treat!
-In my opinion, Kyoto is one of the world’s great bike cities.
 It is super easy to rent a bike in Kyoto and my recommendation is that you check out the Kyoto Cycling Tour Project for the best prices and best quality bikes.

 Another great option is to book Kyoto Bike Tour.
 This tour is about 7-8 hours long (you will be biking for about 25 miles) and takes you to Bamboo Forest (Arashiyama), Kiyomizu, Golden Pavilion, and Fushimi Inari, plus you get to explore the Gion neighborhood.